 How Investors Profit in the Stock Market

 Individual investors in stocks benefit from an increase in the value or prices of the stocks they purchased and the dividends that accrue from those stocks, especially when the value of the company whose stocks or shares were purchased is increasing.
-They also can benefit from selling these stocks when they appreciate in value and as a result selling them will help one recover both the initial capital (funds) invested in the purchase of these shares and some profit from the sales of the stock.
+They also can benefit from selling these stocks when they appreciate in value and as a result, trading them will help one recover both the initial capital (funds) invested in the purchase of these shares and some profit from the sales of the stock.
 Hence, it is a vehicle of accumulating wealth for some people.

 Steps to Invest in the Stock Market